ASSERT-KTH/deptrim/README.md

 ## What is DepTrim?

 DepTrim is a Maven plugin that automatically specializes the dependencies of a project.
-The objective is hardening the [software supply chain](https://www.cesarsotovalero.net/blog/the-software-supply-chain.html) of third-party dependencies of a project by using dependencies that only contain the classes and interfaces that are actually necessary to build the project.
+The objective is hardening the [software supply chain](https://www.cesarsotovalero.net/blog/the-software-supply-chain.html) of third-party dependencies of a project by using dependencies that only contain the classes and interfaces that are **actually necessary** to build the project.
 Relying on specialized variants of dependencies is **good for security**, as it reduces the attack surface of the project, and **good for performance**, as it reduces the size of the final artifact.

 After running DepTrim, a directory named `libs-specialized` is created in the root of the project.
-This directory contains the specialized variants of all the dependencies necessary to build the project (i.e., direct and transitive dependencies).
+This directory contains the specialized variants of all the dependencies necessary to build the project (inc. direct and transitive dependencies).
-DepTrim can also create a specialized POM files, named `pom-specialized.xml`.
+DepTrim can also create a specialized POM file, named `pom-specialized.xml`.
 This specialized POM uses the specialized variants of the dependencies instead of the original dependencies.
-The specialized variants of dependencies are located in the local Maven repository.
+DepTrim deploys the specialized variants of the dependencies in the local Maven repository.

 **NOTE:** DepTrim does not modify the original source code of the project nor its original `pom.xml`.